 Moist and delicious, this Hawaiian Banana Bread packs Ripe Bananas and Crushed Pineapple with the satisfying crunch of Shredded Coconut.
 Great for breakfast, as a snack or for dessert, this bread is quick and easy to prepare, adds a tropical taste to your table.
-Serve warm or room temp for a real crowd pleaser.
+For a true crowd pleaser, serve warm or room temp.

 Why You’ll Love It:

-Super Moist Texture: The crushed pineapple and mashed bananas make for a moist and tender crumb, and I find that it stays fresh for days.
+Super Moist Texture: The crushed pineapple and mashed bananas, along with the pineapple juice, make for a moist and tender crumb, and I think it stays fresh for days.

 Simple but special: It’s easy to prepare, with pantry staples, but the special twist makes it seem like an upgraded version of a beloved classic.